Klaeser-Homelab/Voyagr/README.md

 ### What's in a name?
 I'm not set on the name Journey, here's my thinking on names so far:
 - Journey - where will your journey take you? - Uses metaphor of an adventure to help you work through your goals over time.
+This metaphor can be leaned into with various levels of gusto.
+Check out, a lots of gusto version: Navbar > Profile Dropwdown > Choose your journey.
 - Valme/Valyou - value your time - live your values - more explicit than Journey metaphor.

 ### Mission - Why build Journey?